anschwa/jchat/README.markdown

 # Notes
-`hosted_files` contains `chat.php` and `chat.json`, both of which need to be hosted on a webserver for the chatroom to function.
+`hosted_files` contains `chat.php` and `chat.json`, both of which need to be hosted on a webserver for the chatroom to function properly.

 [GitHub Page](https://github.com/daschwa/jchat)